justryanw/bevy-flake-template/README.md

 ### Issues / Limitations

-- Not tested on MacOS / X11.
+- Not tested on MacOS.
 - The way setting the opt levels for the dev profile is implemented is pretty hacky, theres probably a better way to do it.
 - NixGL is needed to run using Nix on non NixOS systems.
 ```bash